gertperdZA/MMM-Afvalwijzer/README.md

 # MMM-AfvalWijzer

 Afvalwijzer Trash collection module.
-Some of the code was copied over from the MMM-ROVA-trashcalendar repository.
+Some of the code was re-used from the MMM-ROVA-trashcalendar repository.
 Not all cities in the Netherland uses the ROMA service, hence the reason why I decided to create this one.
 ## Dependencies
   * A [MagicMirror<sup>2</sup>](https://github.com/MichMich/MagicMirror) installation